Professor James Stark

 Research interests

 My current research explores the interactions between humans and the microbial world in the twentieth century.
 This includes a large-scale project on the visual representation of germs, and an emerging interest in the different ways in which microbes were described as either indispensible aids or existential threats to humanity.
 I am currently part of the team leading the Wellcome Research Development Award project, LivingBodiesObjects, collaborating with researchers in literature, film, and immersive storytelling, as well as a wide range of partner organisations, creatives, and research professionals, including the Thackray Museum of Medicine.
+I am currently collaborating with the UK Health Security Agency to explore the history of microbial research collections, supported by a Small Research Grant from the British Academy.

-My most recent major publication – The Cult of Youth – was published by Cambridge University Press in March 2020.
+My most recent book – The Cult of Youth – was published by Cambridge University Press in March 2020.
 This examined the emergence of myriad strategies of rejuvenation in interwar Britain, including diet, exercise, and skincare regimes, and hormone and vitamin therapies.
 Supported by a major AHRC Leadership Fellowship the project underpinning this, Endless Possibilities of Rejuvenation (2016–18), built on a Wellcome Seed Award which brought together for the first time a cohort of researchers from across the arts and humanities to investigate the concept and practices of regeneration in medicine.

 My other research interests include the role of patenting and ownership in medicine and healthcare, the history of medical technologies and the history of infectious disease and public health.
 I was Co-investigator on the UKRI project Emerging Minds: Action for Child Mental Health (2018-22), being closely involved in the development and support of new interdisciplinary research to enhance support for young people and children’s mental health.
 Since 2021 I have been part of an interdisciplinary White Rose Collaboration Project – Vital Circulations – with colleagues from the Universities of Leeds, Sheffield, and York.
 This explores the cultural meanings associated with tissue donation, genetic exchange, and transmission of infectious agents in contemporary and historical society and medical practice.